SSG-DRD-IOT/lab-eis-timeseries/README.md

 Let’s set a variable for the top level of the EIS installations.
 If you unzipped the software in a different location, be sure to change the variable below.

-`export EIS_HOME=/home/eis/Workshop/IEdgeInsights-v1.5LTS`
+`export EIS_HOME=/home/eis/Workshop/IEdgeInsights-2.0`

 ## Shut down the Intel Edge Insights Software service

-The **docker_setup** directory is the location for building a that you should be in if you're going to rebuild the edge insights platform, modify configuration files, or manually start and stop the system.
+The **docker_setup** directory is the location for building a that you should be in if you're going to rebuild the Edge Insights Software, modify configuration files, or manually start and stop the system.

-If Edge in sizes running, the first step is to stop all docker containers related to it.
+If the software is running, the first step is to stop all docker containers related to it.

 `cd $EIS_HOME/docker_setup`

-`sudo make down`
+`sudo docker-compose down`

 ## Modify the Configuration Files

-In order to configure the Intel Edge insights platform for sensor ingestion in point beta mode.
-We are going to modify the `$EIS_HOME/docker_setup/.env` file.
+In order to configure the Intel Edge Insights Software for sensor ingestion .
+We are going to modify the `$EIS_HOME/docker_setup/docker-compose.yml` file.

 ```
-gedit $EIS_HOME/docker_setup/.env
+gedit $EIS_HOME/docker_setup/docker-compose.yml
 ```

 Inside the .env file, find the `IEI_SERVICES` variable and set it to `services_all.json`